 We consider it is in consumers’ interests to be settled using half-hourly consumption data from smart meters.
 Suppliers can already choose to settle consumers half-hourly through our elective half-hourly settlement work.
 We expect, however, that we will have to require that all suppliers do this in order to maximise consumer benefits.

 In July 2017, we launched our Significant Code Review, which sets out our revised timetable following our November 2016 consultation on the timetable for reform for market-wide half-hourly settlement (previously mandatory half-hourly settlement).
-The decision on whether to require that all suppliers across the market settle half-hourly will be made in mid-2019 and is subject to cost-benefit analysis.
+The decision on whether to require that all suppliers across the market settle half-hourly will be made in the second half of 2019 and is subject to cost-benefit analysis.

 HHS has a fundamental role in delivering the Smart Systems and Flexibility plan which could save consumers up to £40bn off their energy bills in the coming decades.